tmtsoftware/esw-web-app-example/docs/src/main/flows/db-flow.md

 Scala
 : @@snip [RaDecImpl.scala](../../../../backend/src/main/scala/org/tmt/sample/impl/db/RaDecImpl.scala) { #getRaDecValues-impl }

-References to the locally stored list can now be deleted.
+References to the locally stored coordinate list can now be deleted since it is no longer needed.

 ### Update wiring

-Now we need to put everything together by updating the wiring.
+Now we need to put everything together by updating the application wiring.

 First, create the DB setup in `SampleWiring.scala`